KTVA

-KTVA (channel 11) is a television station in Anchorage, Alaska, United States, affiliated with the digital multicast network Rewind TV.
-The station is owned by Denali Media Holdings, a subsidiary of local cable provider GCI.
+KTVA (channel 11) is a television station in Anchorage, Alaska, United States.
+It is a satellite of PBS member station KAKM (channel 7) which is owned by Alaska Public Media.
 KTVA's transmitter is located in Spenard—covering the Anchorage bowl and much of the adjacent Matanuska-Susitna Valley.

-KTVA was affiliated with CBS from its sign-on in December 1953.
+KTVA was a commercial station affiliated with CBS from its sign-on in December 1953.
 That relationship ended on July 31, 2020, when the CBS affiliation in Anchorage was moved to KYES-TV (channel 5, now KAUU) as that station's parent company, Gray Television, acquired KTVA's non-license assets.

 KTVA signed off on September 3, 2020.
 It resumed broadcasting on September 2, 2021, to retain its license.

 In the past, KTVA was a partner of the service of low-power translators through the Alaska Rural Communications Service (ARCS).